HexHive/HyperPill/README.md

 where dir can be `kvm`, `hyperv`, `macos`, or whatever you want.

+P.S. you may want to run `md5sum dir/mem | cut -d ' ' -f 1 > dir/mem.md5sum` to
+make your life easy.

 We are using the example directory structure outlined below to keep everything organized and easy to manage.